wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_eth_getUncleCountByBlockHash.md

 ---
-title: movr:eth_getUncleCountByBlockHash \[POST\] {disallowed}
+title: movr:eth_getUncleCountByBlockHash  {disallowed} - Moonriver
-description: Returns the number of uncles in a block with given hash.
+description: Example code for the movr:eth_getUncleCountByBlockHash  {disallowed} json-rpc method. Сomplete guide on how to use movr:eth_getUncleCountByBlockHash  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters